wmacmill/elmschool/wp-content/plugins/wp-security-audit-log/readme.txt

 5. The Enable/Disable Alerts settings node from where Administrators can disable or enable WordPress security alerts.
 6. The Audit Log Viewer of a Super Admin in a WordPress multisite network installation with the Site selection drop down menu.
 7. If there are more than 15 sites in a multisite, an auto complete site search shows up instead of the drop down menu (see [screenshots](https://wordpress.org/plugins/wp-security-audit-log/screenshots/) for reference)
+8. WP Security Audit Log is integrated with the built-in revision system of WordPress, thus allowing you to see what content changes users make on your WordPress posts, pages and custom post types.
+For more information read [Keep Record of All WordPress Content Changes with WP Security Audit Log Plugin](http://www.wpsecurityauditlog.com/wordpress-user-monitoring-plugin-releases/record-all-wordpress-content-changes-wp-security-audit-log-plugin/)

 == Changelog ==

+= 2.2 (2015-11-10) =
+* **New Features**
+	* Aded the revision link in content change security alerts allowing you to see the actual content changes that took place on posts, pages and custom post types.
+[Learn More](http://www.wpsecurityauditlog.com/wordpress-user-monitoring-plugin-releases/record-all-wordpress-content-changes-wp-security-audit-log-plugin/)

+* **Bug Fixes**
+	* Fixed an issue where user was allowed to disable all columns in Audit Log Viewer [Support ticket](https://wordpress.org/support/topic/audit-log-columns-selection-is-empty).
+Fix recommendation by Bates College.

 = 2.1.1 (2015-10-08) =
 * **New WordPress Security Alerts**